 Composition

-1 tablet contains levofloxacin (in hemihydrate form) 500 mg;
+1 table contains levofloxacin (in the form of hemihydrate) 500 mg;

 excipients: